sideshift/faq/pilot-greeting-template.md

 Thanks for joining the SideShift AI TEST PILOT STAGE (TPS).
 Testing will be conducted at: https://sideshift.ai

-Each pilot receives a TEST PILOT CODE (TPC), allowing them to access ShapeShift AI.
+Each pilot receives a TEST PILOT CODE (TPC), allowing them to access SideShift AI.
 The TEST PILOT CODE will be issued at the end of this message.

 ## There are rules: